Windows 8 end of support and Microsoft 365 Apps

-- If you’ve configured the Office apps to get updates directly from the Office Content Delivery Network (CDN) on the internet, Version 2002 is the last update you'll receive for the Office apps.
-You'll no longer receive any feature, security, and other quality updates beyond Version 2002.
+If you’ve configured the Office apps to get updates directly from the Office Content Delivery Network (CDN) on the internet, you’ll no longer receive any feature, security, and other quality updates beyond the following versions:

 Upgrade from Windows 8 to a supported operating system

 Because Windows 8 is no longer supported, Windows 8 doesn’t receive security updates, leaving it vulnerable to security threats.

 To get security updates for Windows and updates to Microsoft 365 Apps, we strongly recommend that you move to a supported operating system.
 For example, Windows 8.1, or preferably Windows 11 or Windows 10.